 Guiding indie authors through email sequencing with author Stephanie J Pajonas, an interview.
 A little different than Mark Dawson's approach, but nice.
 Be aware that while her sequencing is great, the remarks on pricing at Mailchimp are out of date.
 So much is free now.

-Sterling and Stone podcasts.
+The Story Studio/Sterling and Stone podcasts page.
 Lots of small snappy sound bites.
 These folks have made a LOT of money.
 They call themselves the Smarter Artists and you can see why.
 All free!
+I did not buy their library when it went on for sale in 2018.
+Indie publishing is an environment that changes, literally, from month to month.

 Creating Graphics For Blogs and Instagram With Photofunia.
 The key words for this seem to be "easy" and "fun".
 As in playing that works, even for non-nerds.
 I came up with a usable product in two minutes!
 For the actual system of Photofunia, click here.